undergrad-partner-school

 Overall, Amherst College provides students with a rigorous yet supportive academic environment, promoting a well-rounded education rooted in the liberal arts.
 With its beautiful campus, strong academics, and vibrant campus life, Amherst offers students a unique and enriching college experience.

-Located in Amherst, MA, Amherst College is a private four-year college.
-It has a campus size of 1,020 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 7%.
-The freshman retention rate at Amherst College is 95.33% and the six-year graduation rate is 92%.
+Amherst College is a private four-year college located in Amherst, MA.
+This institution follows a semester-based calendar.
+Admissions is extremely competitive, with an acceptance rate of merely 9%.
+The freshman retention rate at Amherst College is 97.34% and the six-year graduation rate is 94%.

-For freshmen, the application deadline for this school is January 3.
+The freshmen application deadline for this school is January 6.
 For transfer students, the application deadline is March 1.

 Quick Facts